zachwolfe/abs/README.md

 # ABS: A Build System
 A dead simple build system for C++ that values convention over configuration.
 Created due to my distaste for other build systems.
 This project is in its infancy; feel free to file issues.

-## Current Status & Future Plans (up to date as of January 22, 2022)
+## Current Status & Future Plans (up to date as of February 6, 2022)
-- Only supports Windows for now; support for Apple platforms and Linux is planned, but not right away
 - Supports building GUI apps, console apps, dynamic libraries and static libraries
   - Both 32-bit and 64-bit
-- Known limitations:
-  - My code for finding the local Visual Studio installation is not very robust
-  - Adding icons to an app is not yet supported
-  - The output is not as pretty as some other build systems
-  - Not all error messages are as helpful as they should be
-- I currently use a very minimal JSON manifest format for project-specific configuration.
+- I currently use a minimal JSON manifest format for project-specific configuration.
 This format *might* be replaced with build scripts written in C++.
 This could enable things like:
   - Building code written in programming languages other than C++
   - Domain-specific or platform-specific preprocessing, like generating C++/WinRT projections for the Windows API, assembling application bundles for macOS, etc.
   - Package manager-like duties, like downloading dependencies
   - Moving most of the complexity of the build process into modular build scripts, enabling the core of ABS to stay simple
+- Only supports Windows for now; support for Apple platforms and Linux is planned, but not right away
+- Known limitations:
+  - My code for finding the local Visual Studio installation is not very robust
+  - Adding icons to an app is not yet supported
+  - Not all ABS-originated error messages are as helpful as they should be

 ## Usage
 - From ABS' root directory, install ABS using `cargo install --path .`